latenitefilms/Metaburner/docs/how-to-use.md

 </metadata>
 ```

-You can then use **com.apple.proapps.studio.reel** in the **Custom Field** within the Metaburner Pro Inspector to display the Reel.
+You can then use **com.apple.proapps.studio.reel** in the **Custom Field** within the Metaburner Inspector to display the Reel.

-Keep in mind that Metaburner Pro only has access to whatever metadata you have visible in the **Info Inspector**, so make sure you select the correct **Metadata View** before dragging your project to Metaburner Pro's Drop Zone.
+Keep in mind that Metaburner only has access to whatever metadata you have visible in the **Info Inspector**, so make sure you select the correct **Metadata View** before dragging your project to Metaburner's Drop Zone.

 ---